Navigating File Formats: The Complete Image Converter Guide

 Pro Tips & Best Practices

-Use PNG for logos and icons: If your image needs a transparent background, PNG is the industry standard.
+Use PNG for logos and icons: If your design has a transparent background, PNG guarantees the alpha channel is preserved.
+WebP also supports transparency if you need a smaller file.

 Common Mistakes to Avoid